Exact Regions of Superradiant Instability of Kerr-Newman Black Holes and Massive Scalar Fields: Conclusion and Outlook

 We also performed an expansion of the characteristic resonance equation \eqref{eq:resoeq1} near the point $\mu = \mu_0$, which is the point where $\omega = \mu$.
 The parameter $\text{Re} \bigl[ \sqrt{\mu^2 - \omega^2} \bigr]$ is positive for $\mu > \mu_0$, meaning that the scalar field decays towards infinite radial distance from the black hole and is thus quasibound, and is negative for $\mu < \mu_0$.
 This tells us that quasibound states will only form for scalar fields with $\mu > \mu_0$.
 We also checked the region around $\mu_0$ and determined if these parameters satisfy $\text{Im}\,\omega > 0$, thus allowing the scalar field to grow exponentially over time.
 We discovered that in the regions $\mu < \mu_0$ and $\mu > \mu_0$, $\text{Im} \, \omega > 0$, hence, in both regions the scalar field mode can grow.
 However, since the region $\mu < \mu_0$ does not satisfy the quasibound state condition, black hole instability does not develop there.
 Thus, only in the region $\mu > \mu_0$ do we expect to have instabilities due to superradiance.

 We derived analytic expressions for the boundary line beyond which $\text{Im}\, \omega$ becomes negative.
 Beyond this line, the scalar field no longer grows over time preventing the development of a superradiant instability.
 These expressions are $\mu_{1}^{(1)}$ \eqref{eq:mu11} and $\mu_{1}^{(2)}$ \eqref{eq:mu12}, to linear and quadratic order in $\mu - \omega$, respectively.
+We can also give the exact analytic expression \eqref{eq:mu1} for this boundary line.
 This is compared with several data points of the \emph{exact} result derived from the plot of the exact solution for $\text{Im}\, \omega$ as a function of $\mu$ and fig. \ref{fig:FNcompare} shows good agreement between the exact result and the second-order result $\mu_{1}^{(2)}$.
-There is a clear difference between these exact results and the numerical results of Furuhashi and Nambu \cite{furuhashi2004instability}.
-We attribute the discrepancy to the approximation $\omega \approx \mu$ used in the numerical analysis and therefore our first- and second-order results can be thought of as corrections to the numerical.
-Furthermore, the exact VBK method now allows us to pinpoint the \emph{exact} location of the boundary beyond any approximations.
+There is a clear difference between the exact result \eqref{eq:mu1} and the numerical results of Furuhashi and Nambu \cite{furuhashi2004instability}.
+We attribute the discrepancy to the approximation $\omega \approx \mu$ used in the numerical analysis and therefore our first- and second-order results can be thought of as corrections to the numerics.
+Many works in the literature use the numerical results of Furuhashi and Nambu to benchmark various analytic methods.
+Therefore, these should be re-evaluated.
+For example, sizable discrepancies between analytic results for the maximum growth rate and numerical results of Furuhashi and Nambu were reported in \cite{Bao:2023xna}.
+It would be useful to compare with our exact results instead to check if these discrepancies persist.

 As possible extensions of this work, it would be interesting to study other black hole spacetimes outside the Kerr-Newman family, such as Kerr-Newman-Kasuya (dyonic) black holes.
-It would also be interested to study spacetimes with different boundary or asymptotic conditions (e.g., AdS).
+This would build on existing work on the superradiant instability of magnetically charged black holes in the presence of an electrically charged massive scalar field, where new phenomenology and structural differences in the instability apparently arise \cite{Pereniguez:2024fkn}.
+It would also be interesting to study spacetimes with different boundary or asymptotic conditions (e.g., anti-de Sitter spacetime).
 We can also study fields with higher spin (e.g., massive vector fields).
-There is also opportunities in further numerical analyses including of the aforementioned systems and potentially including backreaction.
+There are also opportunities in further numerical analyses of the aforementioned systems and potentially including backreaction.
 Finally, it would be interesting to study systems of astrophysical interest, including binary systems, and making contact with gravitational waves.

 \acknowledgments